 and the adiabatic speed of sound, $c_s^2$, using its derivative,

-where the derivatives are taken with respect to conformal time.\\
+where the derivatives are taken with respect to conformal time.

-\item \textbf{Infinities and complex number check}: The free parameters of the candidate equation are not assigned specific values at this point.
+Infinities and complex number check: The free parameters of the candidate equation are not assigned specific values at this point.
 To verify the validity of the expressions, it is necessary to test the free parameters across a range of values.
-We select three indicative values to probe their range (a value close to zero, another ``mid-range close to unity, and a large value).
-For each value, we evaluate $\rho(a)$, $w(a)$ and $c_s^2(a)$ to ensure that no infinities or complex values are produced.
-This is critical as complex values are not physically meaningful in this context.
-If no viable parameter values are found the model is discarded.\\
+We selected three indicative values to probe their range: a value close to zero, another `mid-range' value close to unity, and a large value.
+For each value, we evaluated $\rho(a)$, $w(a)$, and $c_s^2(a)$ to ensure that no infinities nor any complex values were produced.
+This is critical, as complex values are not physically meaningful in this context.
+If no viable parameter values are found, the model is discarded.

-\item \textbf{Free parameters priors}: A chi-square value is computed based on how close the equation of state $w(a)$ computed for the selected free parameters values is to a pre-defined target range.
-A similar computation is made for $c_s^2$, where the target range is close to zero.
-For each model, the value of the free parameters that yield the lowest $\chi^2$ is stored, for future indication of the parameters' region-of-interest.
+Free parameters priors: A penalty value is computed based on how far the equation of state $w(a)$ computed for the selected free parameters values is from a pre-defined target range.
+A similar computation is made for $c_s^2$.
+For each model, the value of the free parameters that yield the lowest penalty value is stored for future indication of the region-of-interest of the parameters.